Skip to main content

 Signal Unified Memory Allocation Logic

-This setting is critical to allow loading of large models beyond 64GB in size.
+This setting was useful in earlier ROCm 7 releases to allow loading of large models beyond 64GB in size.
 A clue as to the usefulness of this flag is that it was renamed from HIP_UMA as noted here.
 You can see it is defined in our sample systemd unit template below.

 export GGML_CUDA_ENABLE_UNIFIED_MEMORY=1